Integrated Community Centers

 Solution

-These Integrated Community Centers will bring together specialized services provided by professionals in different fields: social worker, community nurse, school counselor, medical doctors, speech therapists, psychologists, physiotherapists.
+These Integrated Community Centers bring together specialized services provided by professionals in different fields: social worker, community nurse, school counselor, medical doctors, speech therapists, psychologists, physiotherapists.
 These centers are part of the initiative Romania for Every Child.
 Making social inclusion real - breaking the cycle of exclusion for the most vulnerable children in Romania, which aims to contribute actively to the social inclusion of the most vulnerable children in Romania: children with disabilities, especially children in urban and rural areas and Roma children.

 Resources